aesc-silicon/elements-sdk/README.rst

     docker-compose up -d

-Afterwards, all Python tools can be used identical to the CLI.
+Afterward, all Python tools can be used identical to the CLI.

 .. code-block:: text